-The program is designed for two types of students: those who wish to prepare for admission to a doctoral program, and those interested in maintaining jobs conducting research (e.g., marketing or pharmaceutical research).
+The program is designed for students who wish to prepare for admission to a doctoral program, those interested in maintaining jobs conducting research (e.g., marketing or pharmaceutical research), and those who seek a better understanding of core content areas of psychology at the graduate level.
 To accommodate students who work during the day, many classes are held in the evening.